 If you have hard times with legal docs, there’s an excellent service that can generate all necessary documents based on your business — TermsFeed.
 But it’s not free, so make sure it’s an investment you’re willing to make.

 I hope you’ll put the templates we’ve provided to good use!
 Add legal pages to your Ecwid store to make sure your customers feel safe.
-Give them another reason to trust you.
+Give them a reason to trust you.

 If you have any thoughts on making our notes on the subject better, don’t you dare to keep them for yourself!
 Share your ideas in the comments below, and we’ll update the documents accordingly.